julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 ---

-## What Modern Herbalism Lost
+## Why Modern Herbalism Gets This Wrong

-Modern systems:
+Most modern “forbidden herb” articles:
 - removed ritual context
 - erased gendered knowledge
 - flattened plants into supplements

 Traditional systems preserved **who may touch, when, and why**.

+Traditional systems were **precise, not moralistic**.

 That knowledge once prevented harm.

-## Why Modern Herbal Lists Get This Wrong

-Most modern “forbidden herb” articles:
-- collapse context
-- exaggerate bans
-- invent gender taboos

-Traditional systems were **precise, not moralistic**.

 ---
 ## A Fact-Based List of Herbs Restricted or Controlled for Men